-HMRC’s Interim Director General of Customer Services, Karl Khan, said:
+Myrtle Lloyd, HMRC’s Director General for Customer Services, said:

 After you’ve been on the tax relief portal, and your application is approved, your tax code will be adjusted for the tax year.
 Take a look at the list of tax codes and what they mean.

-The tax relief will apply directly through your salary and you will receive the additional money in your pay until March 2021.
+The tax relief will apply directly through your salary.

 You may well be able to claim even more.